SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 # Blender-Import-NVM-Addon
 Blender addon to import and export Structure-from-Motion (SfM) results using VisualSFM's ([http://ccwu.me/vsfm/](http://ccwu.me/vsfm/)) NVM file format.
 Also other SfM software tools like Colmap ([https://github.com/colmap/colmap](https://github.com/colmap/colmap)) or OpenMVG ([https://github.com/openMVG/openMVG](https://github.com/openMVG/openMVG)) support this data format.

-Tested for Blender 2.78 and 2.79 as well as Ubuntu 14.04 and Windows 10.
+Tested for Blender 2.80 beta.
+If you want to run the addon in Blender 2.79 use the [2.79 branch](https://github.com/SBCV/Blender-Import-NVM-Addon/tree/blender279).

 ## Example
 This repository contains an example NVM file.
 The imported result looks as follows.